formkit/docs-content/guides/laravel-formkit-integration.md

 Now, you can access the login page by visiting `http://localhost/login` and the registration page by visiting `http://localhost/register` in your browser.

 By adding Laravel Breeze to your Laravel 9 application, you can quickly add authentication functionality to your application, as well as take advantage of Vue.js for the front-end.

-## Why using the built-in login page from Laravel Breeze is less optimal than using FormKit

-While Laravel Breeze does provide a built-in login page, it may not be the best option for all use cases.
-Here are a few reasons why using FormKit as a form library can be a better choice:

-1. **Time-saving:** FormKit provides a simple and easy-to-use API that allows you to quickly create and manage forms, saving you time and effort.
-2. **Value handling:** FormKit collects the values from children to its parent automatically, making it easier to get the collection when submiting to your backend.
-3. **Error handling:** FormKit automatically handles form validation and error messages, making it easy to ensure that your forms are accurate and user-friendly.
-4. **Customization:** FormKit allows you to easily customize the look and feel of your forms, including adding custom CSS classes and attributes.

-While the built-in login page from Laravel Breeze does provide basic authentication functionality, it may not be able to fully meet the needs of a complex web application.
-Using FormKit as your form library provides greater flexibility, customizability, and security for your login forms.

 ## Adding FormKit to Vue.js: Enhancing Form Functionality